MrAnderson1971/Laurel-Nest/README.md

 # Team13
 Note:
 - Links in the file will only work when the pdf is downloaded.
-- The proposal is in Game Proposal(1).pdf
+- The proposal is in ./doc/proposal.pdf